 Startups and Early-Stage SaaS Companies

 For startups with less than $1 million in annual revenue, allocating 20-30% of revenue to marketing is common.
-This budget helps establish brand presence, create awareness, and generate initial leads through strategies such as content marketing, social media, and targeted online advertising.
+This budget helps establish brand presence, create awareness, and generate initial leads through content marketing, social media, and targeted online advertising.

 Example: Company X, a SaaS startup with $500,000 in annual revenue, sets aside $100,000 (20% of revenue) for marketing activities.
 They focus on content creation, social media marketing, and targeted email campaigns to build brand visibility and generate leads.